jasonlinkai/app_packaging/README.md

 ### 1. Get the Apple ID details from signature company or register Apple ID by your self, if you use your self, you need to purchase Apple Developer.
 ### 2. [Login Apple Developer](https://developer.apple.com/account)
 ### 3. Generating a Provision Profile
-You need to register at least one iPhone for generating a iOS APP development Provision Profile.
+-   You need to register at least one iPhone for generating a iOS APP development Provision Profile.

-You can register the iPhone in "Devices" in Apple Developer website.
+-   You can register the iPhone in "Devices" in Apple Developer website.

-Except upper step, you also need to upload your Mac certificate to "Certificates".
+-   Except upper step, you also need to upload your Mac certificate to "Certificates".

-Using Mac's "Keychain Access" to create Certificate Signing Request (CSR) file and upload to "Certificates".
+-   Using Mac's "Keychain Access" to create Certificate Signing Request (CSR) file and upload to "Certificates".

-From now, you can set "Identifiers" to your apps.
+-   From now, you can set "Identifiers" to your apps.
+-   Congratulation!